 “That’s the beauty of my job,” Barbier says.
 “It’s so multi-faceted.”
-In the past year, Barbier has spent most of his time overseeing operations — restaurant expansions and overhauls and building design — including the $16 million The Summit building, renovations to the Creekside Cafe & Grill, as well as The Atrium at Cliff Lodge, with more to come in 2018.
+In the past year, Barbier has spent most of his time overseeing operations for all of the Snowbird resort restaurants — expansions and overhauls and building design — including the $16 million The Summit building, the cool new renovations to Creekside Cafe & Grill, as well as The Atrium at Cliff Lodge, with more to come in 2018.

 Additional — and welcomed — challenges include executing Snowbird’s expansive Oktoberfest, Fourth of July festivities, Father’s Day weekend Brewfest and barbecue competition, and more.

 With skis in tow, Barbier travels from Snowbird Center to The Cliff Lodge via the Chickadee Lift.
 On the 10th floor, he checks in at The Aerie prior to dinner service.